-- Ensuring that all employees are aware of their responsibility to set appropriate standards of behaviour, through induction, mentoring, ongoing training and supervision. - Ensuring all employees receive training in Positive Behaviour Support. - Ensuring all staff receive accredited physical intervention training to enable them to respond appropriately to any incidents of challenging behaviour using a coordinated, non pain based, gradient response. - Ensuring all staff have the relevant appropriate skills and qualifications. - Delivering a 24 hour curriculum which teaches young people, using a variety of methods, to promote Orbis Education and Care and Priority Childcare's ethos and expectations.
+- Ensuring that all employees are aware of their responsibility to set appropriate standards of behaviour, through induction, mentoring, ongoing training and supervision. - Ensuring all employees receive training in Positive Behaviour Support - Ensuring all staff receive accredited physical intervention training to enable them to respond appropriately to any incidents of challenging behaviour using a coordinated, non-pain based, gradient response, and that this training is refreshed annually. - Ensuring all staff have the relevant appropriate skills and qualifications. - Delivering an appropriate skills based curriculum which teaches pupils, using a variety of methods, to promote Orbis Education and Care and Priority Childcare's ethos and expectations.
 These are quality of life principles which include choice, individuality, dignity and respect, community presence, and participation.